How to Check Your Pets for Ticks - Franklin Lakes Animal Hospital

 Dr. Anna Ward

-Born and raised in Cliffside Park, New Jersey, I continued on to receive my bachelor’s degree from Rutgers University in 2009.
-Prior to attending veterinary school, I worked as a certified veterinary technician in NJ for 6 years.
-It was these years spent working in the hospital that solidified my dream of one day becoming a veterinarian.
-I then went on to graduate with my degree as a Doctor of Veterinary Medicine at Midwestern University in Glendale, Arizona.
-My clinical interests include ...
+I was raised in Cliffside Park, New Jersey, and received my bachelor’s degree from Rutgers University in 2009.
+After completing my undergraduate studies, I worked as a certified veterinary technician in NJ for six years.
+These years spent in the hospital solidified my dream of becoming a veterinarian.
+I then pursued my Doctorate of Veterinary Medicine at Midwestern University, graduating in 2018 as part of the university’s inaugural veterinary class.
+I joined Franklin Lakes Animal Hospital in ...

 • Dr. Elena Rizzo Photo